Sultanate of Oman

 With the help of British advisors, Sultan Qaboos bin Sa'id assumed power on July 23, 1970, in a palace coup directed against his father, Sa'id bin Taymur, who later died in exile in London.
 The new sultan was confronted with insurgency in a country plagued by endemic disease, illiteracy, and poverty.
 One of the new sultan's first measures was to abolish many of his father's harsh restrictions, which had caused thousands of Omanis to leave the country, and to offer amnesty to opponents of the previous regime, many of whom returned to Oman.
 He also established a modern government structure and launched a major development program to upgrade educational and health facilities, build a modern infrastructure, and develop the country's natural resources.

 Since his accession in 1970, Sultan Qaboos has balanced tribal, regional, and ethnic interests in composing the national administration.
-The Council of Ministers, which functions as a cabinet, consists of 30 ministers (but only 28 ministries), all directly appointed by Qaboos.
-The bicameral Majlis Oman's mandate is to review legislation pertaining to economic development and social services prior to its becoming law.
-The elected Majlis al-Shura (Consultative Council) may request ministers to appear before it.
+The Council of Ministers, which functions as a cabinet, consists of 27 ministers, all directly appointed by Qaboos.
+The Majlis Al-Shura's (Consultative Council) mandate is to review legislation pertaining to economic development and social services prior to its becoming law.
+The Majlis Al-Shura may request ministers to appear before it.
 In early 2003, Sultan Qaboos declared universal suffrage for the October 2003 Majlis al-Shura elections.
 Two women were elected to sit with 81 male colleagues in those elections, which were observed to be free and fair.
-Roughly 194,000 Omani men and women, or 74% of registered voters, participated in the elections.
-Since 2003, Sultan Qaboos has also expanded the Majlis al-Dawla, or State Council, to 59 members from 53, including nine women.
+Roughly 194,000 Omani men and women, or 74 percent of eligible voters, participated in the elections.
+In 2003, Sultan Qaboos also expanded the Majlis Al-Dowla, or State Council, to 57 members from 53, including eight women.
 The State Council acts as the upper chamber in Oman's bicameral representative body.

 In November 1996, Sultan Qaboos presented his people with the "Basic Statute of the State," Oman's first written "constitution."
-It guarantees various rights within the framework of Shariah and customary law.
+It guarantees various rights within the framework of Quranic and customary law.
 It partially resuscitated long dormant conflict-of-interest measures by banning cabinet ministers from being officers of public shareholding firms.
-Perhaps most importantly, the Basic Statute provides rules for the royal succession.
+Perhaps most importantly, the Basic Statute provides rules for setting Sultan Qaboos' succession.

 Following the terrorist attacks on the United States in September 2001, the Omani Government at all levels pledged and provided impressive support to the U.S.-led coalition against terrorism.
 Oman is a signatory of most UN-sponsored anti-terrorism treaties.